Geography Masters Programs

-Masters in geography programs teach students the study of the people and places on the planet.
-Geography is commonly called the “mother of all sciences”, because disciplines including anthropology, geology, and astronomy developed from this initial area of study.
+Geography masters programs teach students the study of the people and places on the planet.
+Geography is commonly called the “mother of all sciences”.
+This is because geography's disciplines include: anthropology, geology, and astronomy developed from this initial area of study.
 Geology is divided into two branches.
-Physical geography, the study of the earth’s structure: land, air, water, and living inhabitants, and cultural geography which explores human impact on earth.
+Physical geography, the study of the earth’s structure: land, air, water, and living inhabitants.
+And, cultural geography which explores human impact on earth.

 Interested individuals can choose between earning a masters in geography or a Ph.D. in geography.
 Online geography graduate programs may be a good option for those needing flexibility in their academic schedule.

 Prospective applicants to a masters in geography program should ideally possess the following characteristics:

 - Fascinated by science and life on earth

 - Curious about the interplay between people and environment

 Applicants who anticipate studying physical geography may benefit from experience with biology, geology, or climatology.
 Those interested in cultural geography might benefit from coursework in social sciences.
 GRE scores, letters of recommendation, a personal statement, and TOEFL scores, if applicable, are general requirements for admission.

 Before applying to any geography masters programs, it is important to identify an area of concentration.
 Are you drawn to physical or cultural geography?
 Do you anticipate studying a particular region in-depth?
 Do you want to become knowledgeable in geographic technologies?
 The following is a partial list of geography sub-disciplines to consider: